Don't Forget Your Free Betta Fish eBook!

 Remembering to keep your aquarium clean and full of fresh water is a staple of good Betta fish care.
 Fish are constantly excreting waste chemicals, which when built up over a few days can become poisonous to the fish.
 Every few days simply remove a quarter of the tank’s water and replace with fresh water.
-Every 10 days perform a full tank clean – approximately, different sized tanks need different time scales.
+Depending on your tank you will also need some less regular full water changes / tank cleans.

 Following these simple steps your betta should have a happy 2 – 3 years with you.
 However they can live much longer than this (sometimes up to 10) if you keep them happy and give them the perfect environment.
-I feel there is enough information spread across the various Betta fish care guides on this site to help you achieve this.Hope you read a few more articles, add a few comments with your own hints, tips and questions and we can all live with some happy, long living bettafish.
+I feel there is enough information spread across the various Betta fish care guides on this site to help you achieve these longer lifespans.